Which city is cheaper, Whitsundays or Darwin?

-If you're trying to decide where to visit between Darwin or Whitsundays, this travel cost comparison can help.
-The overall cost of travel is usually a consideration when deciding where to go next, and the cost comparison below can help you decide based on the average prices from other travelers along with your own travel budget.
+If you're trying to decide where to visit between Darwin or Whitsundays, this travel comparison, which includes costs, can help.
+The overall cost of travel is usually a consideration when deciding where to go next, and the cost comparison down below can help you decide based on the average prices from other travelers along with your own travel budget.

 Darwin is a tropical city set against the Timor Sea in north central Australia.
 It is also the capital city of the Northern Territory.
 Despite being a relatively small city, Darwin is very diverse with residents from all over the world.
 The city itself has a very relaxed vibe with plenty to do.
 Visitors can enjoy everything from traditionally Asian style markets to culturally diverse events such as concerts, festivals or art shows.